-Goodwill is tested at least annually for impairment, or when events or changes in circumstances indicate that the carrying amount of such assets may not be recoverable, by assessing qualitative factors or performing a quantitative analysis in determining whether it is more likely than not that its fair value exceeds the carrying value.
+Goodwill is tested annually for impairment and additionally if events or changes in circumstances indicate that the carrying amount of such assets may not be recoverable, by assessing qualitative factors or performing a quantitative analysis in determining whether it is more likely than not that its fair value exceeds the carrying value.

 Estimating the fair value of a reporting unit for goodwill impairment is highly sensitive to changes in projections and assumptions; therefore, in some instances, changes in these assumptions could potentially lead to impairment.
 We perform sensitivity analyses around our assumptions in order to assess the reasonableness of the assumptions and the results of our testing.
-Ultimately, future potential changes in these assumptions may impact the estimated fair value of a reporting unit and cause the fair value of the reporting unit to be below its carrying value.
+Ultimately, potential changes in these assumptions may impact the estimated fair value of a reporting unit and result in an impairment if the fair value of such reporting unit is less than its carrying value.

-We believe that our estimates are consistent with assumptions that marketplace participants would use in their estimates of fair value.
-However, if actual results are not consistent with our estimates and assumptions, we may be exposed to an impairment charge that could be material.
-For the three and six months periods ending June 30, 2019, the results of operations of our BioReference reporting unit were below management's forecast of expected cash flows due to a change in reimbursement coverage for our 4Kscore test and other market factors.
-If we are unable to obtain appropriate reimbursement for our 4Kscore test and experience sustained declines in operating results versus forecast, our estimates of the fair value of the BioReference reporting unit may change.
-If the fair value of the reporting unit falls below carrying value, we would record impairment of goodwill at BioReference and such impairment could be significant.
+We believe that our estimates and assumptions are reasonable and otherwise consistent with assumptions that marketplace participants would use in their estimates of fair value.
+However, if actual results are not consistent with our estimates and assumptions, then we may be exposed to an impairment charge, which could be material.
+For the nine month period ending eptember 30, 2019, the results of operations of our BioReference reporting unit were below management's long-term forecast of expected cash flows for the year ending December 31, 2019 due to a change in reimbursement coverage for our 4Kscore test and other market factors.
+If we are unable to obtain appropriate reimbursement for our 4Kscore test and experience sustained declines in operating results versus forecast, then our estimates of the fair value of the BioReference reporting unit may change.
+If the fair value of the reporting unit falls below carrying value, then we would record impairment of goodwill at BioReference and such impairment could be significant.